Irreversible entropy production, from quantum to classical: Why entropy production matters

 If we assume $T_c = T_h$, then the second law implies that if $\mu_h > \mu_c$, one must have $\dot{N}_h >0$; that is, particle flows from high chemical potential to low chemical potential.

 We see in Eq.~(\ref{Pi_particle_flow}) the appearance of both a gradient of temperature and a gradient of chemical potential.
 These are called thermodynamic affinities, or generalized forces, as they are the ones responsible for driving the system out of equilibrium.
 Each current has a corresponding conjugated affinity; heat $\dot{Q}_c$ is conjugated to the affinity $(1/T_c)-(1/T_h)$ while particle current $\dot{N}_h$ is conjugated to $(\mu_h-\mu_c)/T_c$.
-And the entropy production~(\ref{Pi_particle_flow}) is simply a sum of currents time affinities.
+The entropy production in Eq.~(\ref{Pi_particle_flow}) is thus simply the product between currents and affinities.

 For concreteness, suppose $(T_c,\mu_c) = (T,\mu)$ and $(T_h, \mu_h) = (T+\delta T, \mu+\delta \mu)$, where $\delta T$ and $\delta \mu$ are small.
 Eq.~(\ref{Pi_particle_flow}) then becomes